MEng-DayDreamMaster/-PZ-Experienced-Driver/README.md

 - Added a new **Driving** skill that allows players to gain Driving XP by driving vehicles.

+- Added a new non-occupation trait that grants 3 levels of Driving, 1 level of Mechanics, and 1 level of Electrical at the start.
+  - Driving skill XP gain is unlocked from the beginning.
+  - This -4 trait is mutually exclusive with “Sunday Driver”, “Claustrophobic”, and “Agoraphobic”.

 - The Driving skill must first be unlocked by watching the newly added VHS tapes.
   - The VHS tapes and skill books will spawn normally at their corresponding locations throughout the game.